How organizations can evolve from data-driven to information-driven

-To achieve this level of insight, here are several ways to evolve into an information-driven organization.
+To achieve this level of insight, here are several ways to evolve from data-driven into an information-driven organization.

-To be information-driven, organizations must have a comprehensive view of information and understand its meaning.
+To move from being data-driven to being information-driven, organizations must have a comprehensive view of information and understand its meaning.
 If it were only about fielding queries and matching on keywords, a simple indexing approach would suffice.
 The best results are obtained when multiple indexes are combined, each contributing a different perspective or emphasis.
 Indexes are designed to work in concert to provide the best results such as a full-text index for key terms and descriptions, a structured index for metadata and a semantic index that focuses on the meaning of the information.

 Being information-driven also requires a tool that is enterprise-grade with strong security controls to support the complexities and multiple security layers, and contextual enrichment to learn an organization’s vernacular and language.